 End result?
-TextExpander currently limps around the net, last seen sporting a 60% sale tag.
+In the wake of the TextExpander would-be money grab, it limped around the net, sporting a 60% sale tag.
 So much for the team’s get-rich-quick plan.

-Bottom-line: as remains true regarding EverNote, I’ve lost nothing but irritation in assigning TextExpander to my permanently abandoned pile.
+Bottom-line: as remains true regarding EverNote, I’ve lost nothing but irritation in assigning TextExpander to my 🔎PPT pile.

 ● Replacing TextExpander